ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Specification:**
 A file in a tabular format with two columns: "Input Record ID" and "Cluster ID".
-"Input Record ID" must have unique values, each of which is the combination of a dataset name and a Record ID value found in the corresponding input dataset.
+"Input Record ID" must have unique values, each of which is a Record ID value found in an input dataset.
 "Cluster ID" may take any value.

 **Example:**